The Beginner's Guide: Interpretations

-Within the game, Wreden states that The Beginner's Guide is open to interpretation and invites players to share their own theories with him, providing his email address near the start of the game.
+Within The Beginner's Guide, Wreden states that his picture of Coda is open to interpretation and invites players to share their own theories with him, providing his email address near the start.

-One common interpretation is that the game is a metaphor for Wreden's own success and attempts to move past his struggles, with Coda being a fictional developer created for the game.
-Destructoid writer Darren Nakamura points out that for Wreden to publish a game at cost that is claimed to be the work of someone else, released without their permission, would be illegal, and thus providing evidence that Coda must be part of the game's fiction.
+One common interpretation is that the game is a metaphor for Wreden's own success and attempts to move past his struggles.
+Destructoid writer Darren Nakamura points out that for Wreden to publish a game at cost that is claimed to be the work of someone else, released without their permission, would be illegal, and thus Coda must be a fiction.
 Emanuel Maiberg of Motherboard theorizes that Coda is in fact Wreden himself, with Coda representing Wreden's own psyche up to and including the release of The Stanley Parable.
-Among other hints in the game, Maiberg explains that the name "Coda" can be taken as its definition, meaning "a concluding part of a literary or dramatic work", and the theme of closing one door and moving on repeats frequently in the game.
-Maiberg also points to one of the game concepts where the player in Coda's game is inundated with abstract figures from the press, and considers how much attention Wreden had received following The Stanley Parables re-release.
-Christopher Byrd, writing for the Washington Post, points to blog posts made by Wreden after he had received a great deal of attention following the re-release of The Stanley Parable, and that the game's version of Wreden is really a fictionalized version of himself acting as an unreliable narrator, building upon his own personal experiences from the sudden media spotlight in the relationship between the fictional Wreden and Coda; The line "When I'm around you, I feel physically ill" in the game is a quote from The Stanley Parable sound designer Robin Arnott during an argument with Wreden.
-Interactive fiction writer Emily Short believes that neither Wreden-as-narrator nor Coda are to be taken as Wreden's own self, but instead two representative characters of the game player and game developer, respectively, that Wreden attempts to show sympathy for in modern game development.
+Among other hints, Maiberg points to the definition of "coda" being "a concluding part of a literary or dramatic work", and the theme of closing one door and moving on repeats frequently.
+Maiberg also draws a parallel between the player in Coda's game being inundated with abstract figures from the press, and the attention Wreden had received following The Stanley Parables re-release.
+Christopher Byrd, writing for the Washington Post, points to blog posts made by Wreden after he had received a great deal of attention following the re-release of The Stanley Parable, and that the version of Wreden is really a fictionalized version of himself acting as an unreliable narrator, building upon his own personal experiences from the sudden media spotlight in the relationship between the fictional Wreden and Coda; the line "When I'm around you, I feel physically ill" is a quote from The Stanley Parable sound designer Robin Arnott during an argument with Wreden.
+Interactive fiction writer Emily Short believes that neither Wreden-as-narrator nor Coda are to be taken as Wreden's own self, but instead stand-ins for the player and game developer, respectively, that Wreden attempts to show sympathy for in modern game development.